shakes76/PatternAnalysis-2023/README.md

 ## Test Driver Script

 To run the model:
-1. Insert the dataset locations into all .py files that require it (dataset.py, train.py and predict.py)
+1. Save the ISIC 2018 dataset into the downloaded PatternAnalysis-2023 folder.
 2. Run 'python train.py'
    - This will train the model and save the model to the desired location.
 3. Run 'python predict.py'